-The misconduct covered by this procedure comprises a broad range of behaviors that may or may not be sexual in nature.
+The misconduct covered by College policy comprises a broad range of behaviors that may or may not be sexual in nature.
 Sexual harassment or harassment or discrimination based upon sex, gender, gender identity, or sexual orientation are also included forms of misconduct.
 Misconduct can occur between strangers or acquaintances, including people involved in an intimate or sexual relationship (current or former).
 Misconduct can be committed by anyone, and it can occur between people of the same or different gender identity.
-(See the Policy Against Discrimination and Harassment for full definitions)
+(See the Policy Against Discrimination and Harassment definitions in full on the College website)

-Potential instances of Gender-Based Misconduct
+Potential instances of Gender-Based Misconduct include: